wp-plugins/fv-wordpress-flowplayer/readme.txt

 == Description ==

 FV Wordpress Flowplayer plugin is a free, easy-to-use, and complete solution for embedding FLV or MP4 videos into your posts or pages.
+Test changes.

 * Plugin is completely non-commercial.
 It contains modified opensource version of Flowplayer 3.1.3, with removed FP logo and copyright notice.
 * Supported video formats are FLV, H.264, and MP4.
 Multiple videos can be displayed in one post or page.